selfage/web_service_client/README.md

 }
 ```

-If the services you are calling to are distributed through multiple server addresses/domains, you can definitely instantiates multiple `ServiceClient` as singletons, pointing to each server address.
+If the services you are calling to are distributed through multiple server addresses/domains, you can definitely instantiate multiple `ServiceClient`s as singletons, pointing to each server address.